 So with that – here’s the smoothie recipe.
 Even though I won’t be able to eat it!!

 I’ve been making a variation of that smoothie now for the past year, but have altered it to better fit my dietary needs.
 I use raw cacao instead of the syrup and have switched (not without a fight) from peanut butter to almond butter.
 I’ve also recently started adding a half of an avocado to add some healthy fat and vitamin E. The avocado taste is not detectable but it makes this smoothie incredibly smooth, thick and creamy.
-I also sprinkle in all of my supplements when I make this: L-Glutamine, Vitamin D, Vitamin B12, Folic Acid, and fish oil.
+I also sprinkle in all of my supplements when I make this: L-Glutamine, Vitamin D, Vitamin B12, and collagen..